(This post contains affiliate links. Read my full disclosure.)

 Pricing: No public information.

 SEMrush really is a relatively complete online marketing suite.
 There’s a social media listening component, but the program does much more.
 They will help you with SEO, PPC campaigns, and all forms of social media marketing.
 In addition, they provide content optimization and complete analytics.
 You can even publish content directly from the app.
-There’s even a plan for freelancers and solopreneurs.
-Overall, one of the most versatile tools on the market.
+SEMrush has a plan for freelancers and solopreneurs, as well.
+Overall, it remains one of the most versatile tools on the market.

 Pricing: Ranges from $99.95-$399.95 per month.
 Note that competitive analysis is an added charge.